The minimally extended Varying Speed of Light (meVSL): Special Relativity

 \section{Special Relativity}

-SR has been proven and known to be the most accurate theory of motion at any speed when gravitational and quantum effects are negligible.
-SR has a wide range of consequences that have been experimentally verified.
-Thus, meVSL should inherit the success of SR. In this section, we review SR and modifications of physical laws related to SR in meVSL.
-This provides us modifications of additional physical constants in meVSL.
+When quantum and gravitational effects are minimal, SR is the most accurate theory of motion at any speed, as demonstrated by experiments.
+Experiments have verified SR in a wide range of cases.
+Thus, the meVSL should inherit the success of SR. In this section, we revisit SR and modifications to physical laws associated with SR in the meVSL.
+It provides us with modifications of additional physical constants in the meVSL.

-SR was originally based on two postulates.
-One is that the laws of physics are the same (invariant) in all inertial frames of reference ({\it i.e.}, non-accelerating frames of reference) and the other is that the vacuum speed of light is the same for all observers, regardless of the motion of the light source or observer.
-However, the finite limiting speed can be obtained if the spacetime transformation between inertial frames is Lorentzian.
-Thus, the single postulate of universal Lorentz covariance, or, equivalently, the single postulate of Minkowski spacetime is good enough to satisfy the SR \cite{Das93,Schutz97}.
+Two postulates originally formed the basis of SR. One is that the laws of physics are the same (invariant) in all inertial frames of reference (\textit{i.e.}, non-accelerating frames of reference), and the other is that the vacuum speed of light is the same for all observers, regardless of the motion of the light source or observer.
+However, if the spacetime transition between inertial frames follows Lorentz transformations, all observers within inertial frames will have an equally finite maximum speed.
+Therefore, the SR is sufficiently satisfied by the single postulate of Minkowski spacetime or the single postulate of universal Lorentz covariance \cite{Das93,Schutz97}.